idem-lab/conmat/paper/paper.pdf.md

 Contact matrices describe the number of contacts between individuals, typically age groups.
 They are used to create models of infectious disease spread. `conmat` is an R package which generates synthetic contact matrices for arbitrary input demography, ready for use in infectious diseases modelling.

 There are currently few options for a user to access synthetic contact matrices [@socialmixr; @prem2017].
-Existing code to generate synthetic contact matrices from @prem2017 are not designed for replicability, and are restricted to only selected countries with no sub-national demographic estimates available.
+Existing code to generate synthetic contact matrices from @prem2017 are not designed for replicability, are restricted to only selected countries, and provide no sub-national demographic estimates.

-The software exposes model fitting and prediction separately to the user.
+The `conmat` package exposes model fitting and prediction separately to the user.
 Users can fit a model based on a contact survey such as POLYMOD [@mossong2008], then predict from this model to their own demographic data.
 This means users can generate synthetic contact matrices for any region, with any contact survey.

 We demonstrate a use-case for `conmat` by creating contact matrices for sub-national level (in this case, a state) in Australia.

 For users who do not wish to run the entire `conmat` pipeline, we have pre-generated synthetic contact matrices for 200 countries, based on a list of countries from the United Nations, using a model fit to the POLYMOD contact survey.
-These resulting synthetic contact matrices, and the associated code, can be found in the syncomat analysis pipeline ([GitHub](https://github.com/idem-lab/syncomat), [Zenodo](https://zenodo.org/records/11365943)).
+These resulting synthetic contact matrices, and the associated code, can be found in the syncomat analysis pipeline ([GitHub](https://github.com/idem-lab/syncomat), [Zenodo](https://zenodo.org/records/11365943)) [@syncomat].

 # Statement of need